PhilterPaper/PDF-Table/README.md

 Any patches, pull requests, issues and feedback are more than welcome.

+## Prerequisites

+Required for installation: Test::More
+Optional for installation: Test::Pod, Test::CheckManifest

+Required for running: Carp, PDF::API2 and/or PDF::Builder
+Optional for running: Pod::Simple::HTML

 ## Installation

 To install the module from CPAN, please type the following command: